Iran's Revolutionary Guards tout missile prowess at Doha exhibition | Headlines

 IRGC officials at the Doha defence show, from March 21-23, declined to speak to Reuters.
 While some huddled in meetings at the booth, which featured a giant poster of a fast boat filled with commandos, others explored the trade floor.
 They passed the entourage surrounding the commander of the U.S. Navy's Fifth Fleet, snapped cellphone photos of an Italian armoured personnel carrier and handled Turkish machine guns.

-In a booth adjacent to the IRGC one, U.S. firm General Atomics showcased its MQ-9B predator drone, which is engineered to conduct anti-surface warfare, including maritime surveillance and precision-guided munitions.
-The U.S. State Department has authorized the company to sell 18 of the unmanned aircraft to the United Arab Emirates in a deal worth as much as $2.9 billion.
+In a booth adjacent to Iran's, U.S. firm General Atomics showcased its MQ-9B predator drone, which is engineered to conduct anti-surface warfare, including maritime surveillance and precision-guided munitions.
+The U.S. State Department has authorised the company to sell 18 of the unmanned aircraft to the United Arab Emirates in a deal worth as much as $2.9 billion.

-Qatar's DIMDEX exhibition drew international defence firms hoping to boost sales to wealthy Gulf states that are moving to boost military capabilities of the energy-producing region.
+Qatar's DIMDEX exhibition drew international defence firms hoping to boost sales to wealthy Gulf states that are moving to expand the military capabilities of the energy-producing region.
 Qatar has good ties with Iran, with which it shares a giant gas field.
-In contrast Qatar's neighbour Saudi Arabia is locked in several proxy conflicts with Tehran in a struggle for regional dominance.
+In contrast, Qatar's neighbour Saudi Arabia is locked in several proxy conflicts with Tehran in a struggle for regional dominance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)